-The Table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
-It can be seen that for most of these the number of aircraft noise events is very small.
+5.4 Finally the Table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
+It can be seen that for most of these the number of aircraft noise events is very small, and several of them are overflights by helicopters and light aircraft.